lpikora/bing-wallpaper-daily-mac-multimonitor/README.md

 3. Run `launchctl load -w ~/Library/LaunchAgents/com.bing-wallpaper-daily-mac-multimonitor.plist` in terminal (it can ask for permitions for the first time)

 Tip: use `com.bing-wallpaper-daily-mac-multimonitor-uhd.plist`for UHD 4K images
+Tip: provide parameter `-m <monitor number>` to `bing-wallpaper.sh` in appropriate .plist file to set wallpaper only on certain monitor

 #### How it works?